rumpkernel/fs-utils/README.md

 About
 -----
-The aim of this project is to have a set of utilities to access and modify a file system image without having to mount it (you do not have to be root, you just need read/write access to the image).
+The aim of this project is to have a set of utilities to access and modify a file system image without having to mount it.
+To use fs-utils you do not have to be root, you just need read/write access to the image or device.
+The advantage of fs-utils over similar projects such as mtools is supporting the usage of familiar Unix tools (`ls`, `cp`, `mv`, etc.) for a large number of file systems.

 Supported File Systems
 ----------------------